rankvise logo

 After you’ve addressed the first two steps of the GTM process, it’s time to define your product or service.
 If you’re already selling something in a limited capacity, this step should be fairly easy because you’ll be able to use that existing offering as a starting point for further refinement.
 However, if this is the first time that you’re creating an entirely new product or service, then there are some additional considerations to take into account.

 The first thing that needs defining here is exactly what problem does your offering solve?
 Without getting into the nitty-gritty details of marketing communications strategy (which we’ll get into later), this helps define what will become known as “positioning.”
 In essence: What makes someone want to buy from me instead of my competitor?
 Why would someone choose my brand over another one?
-It’s important not only because it informs how consumers perceive your brand but also because it impacts sales and revenue potential—the more unique and differentiated from competitors’ offerings you can make yours seem (and vice versa), the more room for growth there will be for future expansion opportunities down-line.

 Step 3: Test Your Offering with Prospects